Comic-Con 2020 is virtual: How and when to watch from home, and what to expect

 Marvel's 616

-The Marvel comic world is vast and complex.
+The Yes, Marvel will present at virtual Comic-Con 2020.
+Here's what's planned is vast and complex.
 Marvel's 616 is an anthology series coming to Disney Plus, and each episode will explore a different corner of the Marvel Universe.
 Writer and host Angélique Roché will moderate the panel, which will include directors Gillian Jacobs and Paul Scheer and executive producers Sarah Amos and Jason Sterman.

 Thursday, July 23, 1 p.m.
 PT